msoulier/pelican_blog/content/2015/post5.rst

 terminate the line or the logger won't work properly.
 These handlers are returned as a result of calling the individual level methods in the main logger, like `info()`, `debug()`, etc.

+Also note that when the thread-local buffer is empty, that is used as an indication of building the beginning of the line, and thus starting with a logging level prefix and a timestamp.

 And now the main logger...